top of page

 Candied pecans (4 pecans per plate or person)

-1 bag baby arugula
+1 bag of baby arugula

 6 each Belgian endive (I prefer white, but the red is also good)